IMA-WorldHealth/bhima/docs/en/stock-management/stock.settings.md

 The Stock Settings page allows access to the following items:

 - **Number of months for calculating the average monthly consumption** (integer)
   This determines the number of months in the past to use to calculate the average monthly consumption.
-The AMC is a "moving" average, since it uses a window of only the previous X months to determine the average.
-This setting will set the X.  (Default: 6)
+The AMC is a "moving" average, since it uses a window of only the previous **N** months to determine the average.
+This setting will set the value of **N**.
+(Default: 6)

 - **Default minimum number of months of security stock for depots** (integer)
-  The stock supply should provide at least this many months of stock for the depot involved.
+  The stock supply should provide at least this many months of stock at all times for the depot involved.
 (Default: 2)

 - **Enable automatic confirmation of purchase orders** (yes/NO)
   Enable automatic confirmation of purchase orders when they are created